-Start is a free, online careers platform designed to connect 11-18 year olds with their future career potential and is used by our students in Life Skills lessons.
+Start is a free, online careers platform designed to connect 11-18 year olds with their future career potential.

 Informed Choices is aimed at pupils 14+ who are considering uni and want information to help them choose the right subjects to study at sixth form or college.

-The guidance is written by admissions directors from the 24 Russell Group universities and provides infor on why subject choice matters.
+The guidance is written by admissions directors from the 24 Russell Group universities and provides information about why subject choice matters.
 It is general guidance only.
 For detailed and up-to-date information you will need to contact Wath Academy's Careers Team.